Spiritual, Moral, Social, Cultural Education

 • The staff are putting more emphasis on encouraging the children to discuss and debate their ideas in all subject areas which allows them to tackle sensitive topics in RE with more confidence.

 • Despite not being a church school, the school has very good links with three local churches.
-Since Sept 2014, the school has taken part in and led services and events with the new Rector at St Andrew’s Church, and the Reverend at the Seaford Baptist Church visits the school each month to lead an assembly.
-We are also engaged in a community project with Berwick Church.
+Children take part in and lead services and events at St Andrew’s Church in Alfriston, and at Berwick Church, and the Seaford Baptist Church visits the school each month to lead an assembly.

 • We regularly have visitors to our school from all walks of life and with a variety of skills and experiences, and the children are exposed to awe inspiring musical and theatrical performances, and amazing achievements (eg. Music recitals, professional actors, practising scientists)

-• We ensure that our children experience the wonder of the natural world and amazing phenomena, for example safely observing the solar eclipse.
+• We ensure that our children experience the wonder of the natural world and amazing phenomena.

 Moral development